 "Stop it," Harry cried.
 "Go away.
 Leave me alone.
 Stop!"

 Harry thrashed back and forth, sure the dog would rip his throat out if he held still for a second.
-Above him, the stars shone bright in the sky, shining down at him while he got mauled to death.
+Above him, the stars shone brightly in the sky, glowing down at him while he got mauled to death.